ElazarK/content-docs/scripts/NotInContextVerification.md

+---
+id: not-in-context-verification
+title: Not In Context Verification
+---

 Executes the given command and verifies that the specified field is not in the context after execution.

 ## Script Data